 Driving time from Houston: ~ 3 hrs. & 22 mins.

-Located in the backyard of Austin, the Mckinney Falls State Park consists of the Onion Creek flowing over limestone ledges and splashing into pools.
+Searched for “waterfalls near me now?” this one’s located in the backyard of Austin, the Mckinney Falls State Park and consists of the Onion Creek flowing over limestone ledges and splashing into pools.
 You can follow trails winding through the Hill Country woods and explore the remains of an early Texas homestead and a very old rock shelter.

 Waterfalls in Texas that require a 4+ hour drive from Houston